New House bill attempts to make presidential records more easily searchable | Federal News Network

-To kick off Sunshine Week, House Oversight and Reform Committee Chairman Carolyn Maloney (D-N.Y.) is introducing new legislation designed to update a decades-old presidential records law.
+To kick off Sunshine Week, House Oversight and Reform Committee Chair Carolyn Maloney (D-N.Y.) is introducing new legislation designed to update a decades-old presidential records law.

 The bill, called the Presidential Records Preservation Act, would require the president, vice president and White House senior officials to “make and preserve” records that track the president’s official activities.

-The bill would also require White House officials to establish specific records management controls to capture and preserve electronic records and make them easily searchable and accessible.
+The bill would also require White House officials to establish specific records management controls to capture and preserve electronic records, and to make them easily searchable and accessible.

 The 1950 Federal Records Act created general policies for creating, maintaining and disposing certain agency records.
 It also established the legal framework for preserving those records as a way of documenting official agency activities.